Kate Hudson is in the best shape of her life at 35, thanks to a low-carb diet and Pilates, yoga, and dance workouts.

 Hudson now maintains her stunning bikini body by eating 1,800 calories a day (1,500 when she's trying to drop a few pounds).
 Kate also does a belly fat-busting juice cleanse twice a year to detoxify her body and give her digestive system a break.

 Kate has been in the public eye all her life, growing up as the daughter of actress Goldie Hawn.
 Over the years, she has become increasingly disgusted with the invasion of privacy by paparazzi and the snarkiness in the media and blogosphere.

 Hudson said she doesn't see anything wrong with getting plastic surgery, and doesn't understand why people are so judgmental about it.

-“The negativity is just so vast,” she said.
+“The negativity is just so vast,” said Kate.
 “Will everybody stop being so damned judgmental?
 If someone wants to go get butt implants, then sure, go get butt implants.
 The real question is, 'How do they treat the person next to them?
 Are they *ssh*les or are they awesome?' ”